 \subsubsection{Deterministic vs. Stochastic Decision-making}

-Agents with stochastic policy and deterministic policy perform very differently, particularly in \emph{GoldDigger}.
-The agent of $G_3$ with deterministic policy did extremely bad in levels 1, 2 and 3, while with stochastic policy, much higher score is obtained.
-Besides, it loses with score 0 in all \emph{WaterPuzzle-0} games, but wins all the 20 games.
-The reason here is that the deterministic policy traps the agent in one state, such as moving forward a wall which makes no sense.
-With stochastic policy, the agent can get away from those states.
-However, stochastic policy works worse than deterministic one in \emph{TreasureKeeper}.
-Possibly, stochastic policy makes agents move forward the enemy mistakenly.
+Agents with the stochastic policy and the deterministic policy perform very differently, particularly in \emph{GoldDigger} and \emph{WaterPuzzle}.
+DQN agents with the deterministic policy play badly in test levels, while a much higher score is obtained with the stochastic policy for the same levels.
+The reason here is that the deterministic policy traps the agent in one state, such as moving forward to a wall which makes no sense.
+With the stochastic policy, the agent can get away from those states.
+However, the stochastic policy works worse than the deterministic one in \emph{TreasureKeeper}.
+Possibly, the stochastic policy makes agents move forward to the monsters mistakenly.

-Deterministic policy and stochastic policy for deciding the action to play have their own advantages.
-Stochastic policy can avoid the agent being trapped in one state, but if the loss due to mistakes is too high, deterministic policy may be a better choice.
-For example, in \emph{GoldDigger-1}, the agent with greedy strategy may trap in the wall if it does not choose ``attack" action due to a relatively low Q-value.
-By adding some randomness during action selection, the agent can easily get rid of this situation.
+The deterministic policy and stochastic policy for deciding the action to play have their advantages.
+The stochastic policy can avoid the agent being trapped in one state, but if the penalty due to mistakes is too high, the deterministic one may be a better choice.
+For example, in \emph{GoldDigger-2}, the agent with the greedy strategy may trap in the wall if it does not choose an ``attack'' action due to a relatively low Q-value.
+By adding some randomness during action selection, the agent can possibly get rid of this situation.